ARM-software/libGPULayers/layer_gpu_support/README_LAYER.md

 ```

 The [`layer_config.json`](layer_config.json) file in this directory is a
-template configuration file you can start from.
+template configuration file you should start from.
 It does not enable any
 overrides by default, so running the layer using this configuration "as is"
 will not do anything useful.
 Take a copy and modify it to enable the options
 you want to try.
 Details of the configuration options in each override group
-are document in the _Behavior overrides_ section below.
+are documented in the _Behavior overrides_ section below.

 The Android helper utility contains many other options for configuring the
 application under test and the capture process.
 For full instructions see the